-In accordance with Financial Accounting Standards Board Statement No. 128, "Earnings Per Share" (FAS 128), basic and diluted net income (loss) per share amounts have been computed using the weighted average number of shares of common stock outstanding during the periods presented.
-Calculation of diluted net income per share also includes the dilutive effect of outstanding stock options, but does not include the effect of outstanding convertible notes because the assumed conversion of these notes would be anti-dilutive for the periods presented.
-We incurred a net loss for the three month periods ended September 30, 2001 and 2000, and as such, we did not include the effect of outstanding stock options or convertible debt in the diluted net loss per share calculation as their effect is anti-dilutive.
+In accordance with Financial Accounting Standards Board Statement No. 128, "Earnings Per Share" (FAS 128), basic and diluted net income per share amounts have been computed using the weighted average number of shares of common stock outstanding during the periods presented.
+Calculation of diluted net income per share also includes the effect of outstanding stock options, if dilutive, but does not include the effect of outstanding convertible notes because the assumed conversion of these notes would be anti-dilutive for the periods presented.

-The following is a reconciliation of the numerators and denominators of the basic and diluted net income (loss) per share computations for the periods presented below:
+The following is a reconciliation of the numerators and denominators of the basic and diluted net income per share computations for the periods presented below: